Usaali/Robothon22_Team_RoboPig/README.md

 # Robothon22_Team_RoboPig
-This repository is the submission of team RoboPig of FHWS for the Robothon 2022 competition
+This repository is the submission of team RoboPig of FHWS for the Robothon 2022 competition For a more detailed overview, please take a look at [the pdf version](Submission for Robothon 2022.pdf)

 ## Hardware dependencies
 - UR5e robot arm